joshcough/MinecraftPluginsScalaExample/README.md

 This will build the plugin jar file for you, in the `MinecraftPluginsScalaExample/target/scala-2.10`  directory.

-## 3. Get the JCDC Plugin Factory dependency
+## 3. Get the ScalaLibPlugin and the ScalaPluginAPI dependencies

-Download the latest release from http://dev.bukkit.org/server-mods/scala-plugin-api/files/
+Download the latest releases from http://dev.bukkit.org/server-mods/scala-plugin-api/files/

+(Look for the latest versions of scala-library-plugin and scala-plugin-api on that page.)

 ## 4. Enjoy